PIReTship/bookdata-tools/README.md

 See the [documentation site](https://bookdata.piret.info) for details on using and extending these tools.

+This project uses submodules — clone with `git clone --recursive`.

 ## Running Everything

 The dependencies are declared in `environment.yml`, in a format suitable for use with